Growth Engine:

 • ✓ End-to-end attribution from ad click to booked revenue, reported monthly in plain English.

-• ✓ Direct integration with the lead response pillar, so paid leads get answered in under a minute.
+• ✓ Direct integration with the AI backend, so paid leads get answered while they are still warm.

 • ✓ Monthly review — what worked, what didn't, what changes next month.